KrisHHFI/Basic-SQL-Cheat-Sheet/README.md

 <br/>

 A Teacher table is created with a auto incrementing ID column and a FullName column.
-When a new row is added, it will be assigned an ID which will be 1 higher than the previously highest ID
+When a new row is inserted, it will be assigned an ID which will be 1 higher than the previously highest ID

 ```sh
 CREATE TABLE Teacher (